benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 ### 1. Manage the office of the CXO

-* Grow, scale, and run the business more effectively
-* Install, configure, monitor, upgrade, patch, and manage the organizational “operating system”
+At the most basic level, a Chief of Staff is responsible for managing the office of the CXO.
+At GitHub, we fittingly refer to this as the organizational “operating system”, which Chiefs are responsible for installing, configuring, monitoring, upgrading, and patching to keep everything running smoothly and to help grow, scale, and run the bushiness more efficiently.
+The specific activities will vary depending on the function the Chief is supporting, but generally, you would expect this to include managing:

-* Establish, document, and mature repeatable processes for critical "rhythm of the business" functions
-  * budget, strategic planning, headcount planning, communications
+1. "Rhythm of the business" - Establish, document, and mature repeatable processes for critical "rhythm of the business" functions like budget planning, strategic planning, headcount planning, and the overall planning and execution cadence of the organization.
-* Manage HR, talent, procurement, legal, etc. operations
-  * Manage contracts, vendor engagements, and purchase renewals
-* Internal, external, and executive communications
-  * Quarterly business reviews
-  * Team off sites
-  * Conferences, events, interviews, and other engagements
-  * Org. updates
-* Overseeing diversity and culture initiatives
-* Often oversees business/comms managers
-* Org.
-"Front door"
+2. Office operations - Manage human resources, talent acquisition, procurement and legal operations to support the organization's business objectives.
+This may also include being responsible for things like  diversity and culture initiatives, as well as contracts, vendor agreements, and purchase renewals that don't naturally fit into the other functions.
+3. Internal, external, and executive communications - reporting for leadership reviews; organizing meeting agendas, all hands, and team off sites; preparing the CXO for conferences, events, interviews, and other engagements; preparing regular updates on activities; and managing the overall "front door" of the organization to the rest of the company.

 ### 2. Boundaryless engagement

 * Escalation-driven initiative management